-Dr. Angela Daniels receives 2014 Veterinarian of the Year Award.
-Colette Johnston of the Dairy Quality Center and Dr. Tom Van Dyke, Manager of Merial Veterinary Services Team, presented Dr. Angela Daniels with a plaque honoring Dr. Daniels as the 2014 DQC Quality Veterinarian of the Year.
-The award was presented at the American Association of Bovine Practitioners (AABP) annual meeting held September 17-19 in Albuquerque, New Mexico.
+Dr. Robert Harding receives the 2017 Veterinarian of the Year Award.
+Colette Johnston of the Dairy Quality Center and Dr. Craig Jones of Boehringer Ingelheim presented Dr. Robert Harding with a plaque honoring Dr. Harding as the 2017 Quality Veterinarian of the Year.
+The award was presented at the Opening Reception at the 50th American Association of Bovine Practitioners (AABP) annual meeting held in Omaha, Nebraska.

 When you stub your toe or step on something sharp the first thing you do is check it out.
 You assess your foot based on your pain level and determine treatment to correct or prevent further damage.
 A cow knows pain but doesn't have the ability to treat her foot/hoof but relies on you to: 1.
 Notice the problem ("Hey, I'm limping here -something is wrong") 2.
 Assess the injury or source of pain ("Got a minute to check out my problem?")
 3. Prevent and/or treat the hoof/foot ("Thanks for the TLC, I appreciate it!")

 The DQ Center is setting up a webpage for you to explain what you do.
 Check it out at www.bovinebuzz.com.
 You can: